nilsstreedain/nilsstreedain.com/blog/_posts/2024-06-18-enabling-generative-playground-on-macos-15-beta-1.md

 ## Step 3: Modify App Contents
 Finally, we must modify the app contents to allow the app to launch with these features enabled.
 To do this, we will be downloading a macOS dynamic library created by [@eveiyneee](https://x.com/eveiyneee) and running it on the installed `GenerativePlayground.app` application.
 1. Download the [libplainhook.dylib](/assets/files/libplainhook.dylib) file.
-2. Resign the library.
+2. Open Terminal and run the following command to resign the library.
 ```
 xattr -sc Downloads/libplainhook.dylib
 ```
-3. Run the library on the application binary.
+3. Use the following command to run the library on the application binary.
 ```
 DYLD_INSERT_LIBRARIES=./Downloads/libplainhook.dylib /System/Applications/GenerativePlayground.app/Contents/MacOS/GenerativePlayground
 ```